pashkazp/Bukvycja/readme.txt

 The plugin marks-up the first paragraph (or all paragraphs ) starting with a capital letter.
 It makes the first letter into a drop cap and gives the paragraph a class of "first-child" allowing you to style the first paragraph in a different way.

+You can find this plugin in the WordPress plugin directory by following the link https://wordpress.org/plugins/bukvycja/

 == Installation ==

 Upload this plugin in the normal way